Crowdsourcing Lexical Diversity: Crowdsourcing Methodology

 \section{Crowdsourcing Methodology}

-This section establishes a methodology for the crowd-based collection of evidence on lexical diversity.
-Diversity is inherently an interlingual notion, referring to phenomena not shared across languages.
-Such phenomena are particularly frequent in, but are not limited to, socially or culturally important domains: food, religion, family relationships \cite{khishigsuren2022}, motion verbs \cite{walchli2012}, body parts \cite{wierzbicka2007}, colors \cite{mccarthy2019}, spatial dimensions \cite{Lang2001}, food \cite{ashley2004}, cutting and breaking events \cite{majid2007}, pain predicates \cite{reznikova2012}, perception verbs \cite{viberg1983}, or putting and taking events \cite{kopecka2012}.
-The initial inputs of our methodology are, therefore, on the one hand, an \emph{ordered source--target language pair} and, on the other hand, a \emph{semantic field} (SF).
-The language pair is ordered because the methodology yields a difference: for the language pair $(A,B)$, it will find lexicalizations present in~$A$ but not in~$B$, and for $(B,A)$ the opposite: lexicalizations present in~$B$ but not in~$A$.
+This section outlines a methodology for the crowd-based collection of evidence related to lexical diversity.
+Lexical diversity is inherently an interlingual phenomenon, referring to meanings or distinctions that are not shared across languages.
+Such phenomena are especially common—but not limited to—socially or culturally significant domains, including food, religion, family relationships \citep{khishigsuren2022}, motion verbs \citep{walchli2012}, body parts \citep{wierzbicka2007}, colors \citep{mccarthy2019}, spatial dimensions \citep{Lang2001}, cutting and breaking events \citep{majid2007}, pain predicates \citep{reznikova2012}, perception verbs \citep{viberg1983}, and putting and taking events \citep{kopecka2012}.
+The \emph{initial inputs} to our methodology are, on the one hand, an \emph{ordered source--target language pair}, and on the other hand, a \emph{semantic field} (SF).
+The language pair is ordered because the methodology yields direction-dependent results: for the pair $(A,B)$, it identifies lexicalizations present in~$A$ but absent in~$B$, and for $(B,A)$, the reverse—lexicalizations present in~$B$ but not in~$A$.
+The \emph{output} of the method is a list of words in the source language (SL), each word annotated as either a lexical gap or lexicalized in the target language (TL), with an equivalent word provided in the latter case.
+This methodology defines two key roles: the task requester and the crowd worker.
+The \emph{task requester} is responsible for several critical functions: (1)~constructing the input datasets for both the SL and TL within the SF, (2)~designing and creating the crowdsourcing tasks, (3)~overseeing task execution to ensure high-quality contributions, and (4)~validating and exporting the finalized crowdsourced data.
+In contrast, the \emph{crowd worker} contributes by identifying equivalent terms and lexical gaps in the TL.
+The methodology is structured into three main steps:

-The methodology is divided into three main steps: (1)~task generation; (2)~crowdsourcing; and (3)~validation.
-Task generation is a semi-automated step that produces two lists of \emph{lexical entries}, one in each language.
-A lexical entry is a tuple (\emph{word}, \emph{gloss}), i.e., ~a term and its definition.